Glossary

 BPO

-Business Process Outsourcing - hiring a vendor to take responsibility for a business process.
+Business process outsourcing is hiring a vendor to take responsibility for a business process.

 Call Campaign